 \section{Unique continuation for the NLS--KdV system}

 We present the unique continuation property for the NLS--KdV system.
-This will be proved taking advantage of Carleman estimates already proved for the Korteweg-de Vries and Schrödinger operators in \cite{Arauna,BousinesqR}.
-For self-containedness , we will present below the estimates necessary to demonstrate the result.
+This will be proved by taking advantage of Carleman estimates already proved for the Korteweg-de Vries and Schrödinger operators in \cite{Arauna,BousinesqR}.
+For self-contentedness, we will present below the estimates necessary to demonstrate the result.